Tjaskers in Friesland: Tijnje

 The paaltjasker was built in 1973 by R.W.
-Dijksma as the fifth in a 'new' series of post-war tjaskers and placed in nature reserve De Deelen, east of Tijnje.
+Dijksma as the fifth in a 'new' series of post-war tjaskers and placed in nature reserve De Deelen, west of Tijnje.
 The mill is owned by Staatsbosbeheer and can be used to pump water into the nature reserve.
 The four symmetrical Common sails have a span of 5.28 m and are covered by wooden slats instead of sail cloth.

 Veenwouden

 The paaltjasker was built for Staatsbosbeheer in 1975.
 Tjaskerbuilder Roelof Dijksma died during its construction and the mill was finished by the cousins Smid.
 It lost its function and was dismantled and restored in 1996 but not re-erected until 2005 in the same nature reserve De Houtwiel near Veenwouden but in a different location.
 Though operational it has no real function, instead it pumps water in a circuit.
 The four Common sails have a span of 5 m.